skius/grabapl/grabapl/problems-testcases.md

 [//]: # (TODO: Visualize this in excalidraw.)

+**Side note**: This problem appears with edges as well.
+Imagine a shape query edge being removed - that's a critical issue as well.

 ### Root cause of the problem
 The root cause is that we may have two handles to the same node with at least one being mutable.
 I.e., we violate aliasing XOR mutability.
 For example, in the "remove child if exists" example, the problem appears if some outer operation abstract graph